intel/llvm/sycl/doc/GlobalObjectsInRuntime.md

 ## Plugins

-Plugin lifetime is managed by utilizing initializePlugins() and piTearDown().
-GlobalHandler::shutdown() will tear down all registered globals at the end of the SYCL program execution.
-It will invoke piTearDown() and unload() for each plugin. unload() is going to eventually invoke OS-specific system call to remove the plugin dynamic library from memory. piTearDown() is going to perform any necessary tear-down process at the plugin PI level.
-Currently, it is doing global memory deallocation to avoid memory leaks.
-But, in the future, it can include any other jobs that need to be done before we unload the plugin from memory.
-This enables on-deman plugin lifetime management.
+Plugin lifetime is managed by utilizing piInitializePlugins() and piTearDown().
+GlobalHandler::shutdown() will tear down all registered globals befoe SYCL RT library is unloaded.
+It will invoke piTearDown() and unload() for each plugin. piTearDown() is going to perform any necessary tear-down process at the plugin PI level.
+These two apis allow on-demand plugin lifetime management.
 SYCL RT can control the beginning and the end of the plugin.
 ![](images/plugin-lifetime.png)

 Each plugin should not create global variables that require non-trivial destructor.
 Pointer variables with heap memory allocation is a good example to be created at the global scope.
-A std::vector object is not. piTearDown will take care of deallocation of these global variable safely.
-In the future, we can add a notification of the plugin unloading to lower-level plugins so that they can clean up their own memory [TBD].
+A std::vector object is not. piTearDown will take care of deallocation of these global variables safely.

 ## Low-level runtimes